AljoschaMeyer/pavo-bootstrap/reference.md

 #### `sf-do`

-Any application literal whose first item is `sf-do` is well-formed.
+An application literal whose first item is `sf-do` must have exactly two items, the second one must be an array.

 #### `sf-if`